 Andrea Denker studied physics at the Universität Stuttgart.
 The topic of her PhD thesis came from nuclear astrophysics: Three neutron producing reactions in stars.
 She was Postdoc at the Centre de Spectroscopie Nucléaire et Spectroscopie des Masses in Orsay, France.

-She is head of the department “protons for therapy” at the Helmholtz-Zentrum Berlin and professor for “accelerator physics in medicine” at the Beuth Hochschule für Technik, Berlin.
+She is the head of the department “protons for therapy” at the Helmholtz-Zentrum Berlin and is a professor of “accelerator physics in medicine” at the Beuth Hochschule für Technik, Berlin.

-Furthermore, she is a member of the International Organizing Committee of the International Conference on Cyclotrons and their Applications as well as a Steering Committee Member of PTCOG (Particle Therapy Co-Operative Group)
+Furthermore, she is a member of the International Organizing Committee of the International Conference on Cyclotrons and their Applications as well as a member of the steering committee for the Particle Therapy Co-Operative Group (PTCOG)

 Office of Radiological